d-one/data_governance_with_databricks/README.md

 Your doughnut charts should look like in the previous image.

 ##### 3. General information regarding data checks execution:
 Navigate to the query "blog_post_last_dq_execution".
-Similarly to the previous steps rename the "Results" to something meaningful, such as "last_dq_execution".
+Similarly to the previous steps, rename the "Results" to something meaningful, such as "last_dq_execution".
 In the "Edit" pop-up choose "Details View"; it should now look like this:

 ![Configure Details View](./images/configure_detail_view.png)

 #### Creating a dashboard

 You can create a dashboard from within a query.
-Navigate to the one of the queries, for example to "blog_post_generating_dq_report".
+Navigate to one of the queries, for example to "blog_post_generating_dq_report".
 Click on the menu from next to one of results tabs (in which we configured the visualisations) and choose "Add to dashboard" as depicted here:

 ![Create Dashboard p1](./images/create_dashboard_p1.png)